AGImkeller/scIGD/README.md

 $ bash Mambaforge-Linux-x86_64.sh
 ```

-When you are asked the question
+If you are asked the question

 `Do you wish the installer to prepend the install location to PATH ...? [yes|no]`